j-iliu/acne04_analysis/README.md

 ## Datasets

 - **ACNE04** — 1450 facial images with bounding box annotations.
 Downloaded through the Roboflow API.
-Link: https://universe.roboflow.com/acne-vulgaris-detection/acne04-detection
+Link: https://universe.roboflow.com/acne-vulgaris-detection/acne04-detection.
+This is automatically downloaded when running the training calls.
 - **DermNet** — over 20 skin condition classes used for cross-domain evaluation.
 I downloaded this through Kaggle, storing it at `/kaggle/input/datasets/shubhamgoel27/dermnet`.
 Link: https://www.kaggle.com/datasets/shubhamgoel27/dermnet

 ## Setup

 This project was created on Kaggle for 2x T4 GPUs.
-You must export you Roboflow API Key before running.
+You must input your Roboflow API Key before running.

 ```bash
 export ROBOFLOW_API_KEY="your_key_here"